Snap users drop for first time, but revenue climbs

-Snap reported its first drop in daily users during the second quarter on Tuesday, a slip the company attributes to a rocky app redesign.
-Still, the company's revenue climbed 44% year-over-year.
+Snap saw its first drop in daily users during the second quarter, a slip the company attributed to a rocky app redesign.
+Still, its revenue climbed 44% year-over-year.

-Snap (SNAP), the parent company of Snapchat, on Tuesday reported $262 million in revenue during the three months ending in June.
-It also reported a narrower loss per share than analysts expected.
-Snap stock soared as much as 11% in after-hours trading following the report.
+Snap (SNAP), the parent of Snapchat, on Tuesday reported $262 million in revenue during the three months ending in June.
+It also recorded a narrower loss per share than analysts expected.
+Snap's stock soared as much as 11% in after-hours trading, only to fall again as the evening wore on.

-However, Snapchat's daily active user base declined for the first time.
+Revenue aside, Snapchat's daily active user base declined for the first time.
 The app lost 3 million daily users, a decrease of 2% compared to the previous quarter.
 The company reported 188 million daily active users, falling short of analysts' expectations of about 193 million.

 The disappointing user metric came as Snapchat faces mounting competition from Instagram.
 That platform, owned by Facebook, recently announced that more than 400 million people use its popular Story feature each day to post photos and videos that disappear after 24 hours.